SeanErfurt/samples/bedtime/README.txt

-A simple pair of scripts for use before bed-time.
+Under Windows there is a simple pair of scripts for use before bed-time.

 Sleep_in_ten.bat opens a Chrome window with a hard-coded Youtube stream url that plays relaxing sounds 24/7.
 It calls brightness_control.ps1